Profit and Loss Statement

 The Profit and Loss Statement can tell you a lot about how a business is doing.
 It can also help you to determine ways that you can go about saving money (so that there is more to bring home!)

 Do you know how to read your financial statements?
+How about the other important statements show on my Bookkeeping 101 page?

 A good many new business owners who are just getting started in their own business don't know how to read the two main financial statements.
 They are treating their money like it's a game.